 TK Eligibility in California Chart by DOB

-Did you know TK eligibility in California is changing?
+Did you know the TK age eligibility in California is changing?

 Although some may feel apprehensive about their child entering the school system a year early, for many parents it’s a sigh of relief to have an additional year of schooling at no cost.
 Universal Preschool or Pre-Kindergarten are now also synonymous with Transitional Kindergarten (TK) in California.
 Thanks to the “TK for All” bill passed in 2020, TK eligibility in California is making it so that ALL children will be eligible to enroll starting in the 2025-2026 school year.